Graph Editor Overview

-When you first open the Graph Editor, the appropriate curves for the currently selected item are displayed in the Channel Bin.
+When you first open the Graph Editor, the Channel Bin displays the appropriate curves for the currently selected item.
 The Channel Bin is merely a repository to show you which curves are available for display and edit.
 Deleting curves from this window will not affect your scene.
 This system makes it very simple to edit multiple curves from several different items.

 To replace/add channels to the Channel Bin:

 - Locate the desired item in the Scene list.